romelperez/yrel/README.md

 #### `.passthrough()`

 By default the object data schema will report an error if the validated object contains unexpected properties which are not defined in the schema shape.
-This will disable the error.
+This will allow such properties.

 ### `y.record(key: YrelSchemaString, value: YrelSchema): YrelSchemaRecord`